Discover the CiRCE Apprenticeship

 Cultivate Thoughtful & Articulate Writers

 Currently offering three levels, The Lost Tools of Writing trains students in the classical art of rhetoric.
 Ideal for students in seventh through tenth grade, this course teaches the proper form of persuasive writing while challenging the student to grow in discernment.
-Level one asks the student to consider what ought to be done in the present, level two asks them to consider consequences for actions done in the past, and level three asks them to use their practiced discernment to consider what a community ought to do in the future.
+Level I asks the student to decide whether an action was correct, level two asks them to consider consequences for actions done in the past, and level three asks them to use their practiced discernment to consider what a community ought to do in the future.
 After just one year, students will have learned and practiced foundational skills of thought and expression that will serve them in all areas of life and school.

 LTW Level 1